| The NEW Glen

 we can be a giant salad for the deer but also the coastal weather has its

+own effect on the landscape.
 A landscape protection option is to use deer-resistant

 plants; however, few plants are fully deer proof.
 Many plants that are